Krafalski/ConsiderWater/planning/issues.md

 -css - SO much css needed to make it not be terrible/make it look like something.

 - change the field sizes and shapes to make sense in the journal forms

+- add a dependent destroy to users has many...

+- updated journal entry out of chronological order?